SoulOnFire/gumer-psn-php/README.md

 * Some brain

 ##Installing
 I don't have to explain this, do I?
+But let me just say that you need a folder called 'tmp' in the same folder where the login.php is

 ##Usage